WiFi: Register Your Chromecast Device

 Important: You will need the MAC address of your Chromecast device to complete the registration process.
 Newer models do not list the MAC on the box or device.
 To find the MAC address, you will need to run through a partial setup and then register the MAC before completing the setup process.

 - Registering your phone as an IoT device temporarily

 For setup, your Chromecast and phone need to be on the same WiFi network.
 To do that, your phone needs to be temporarily registered as an IoT device.

 - Register Your Phone as an IoT Device following the steps outlined to register a streaming device for WiFi access.

 - Download and install the Google Home app on your phone.

-- Connect your phone to the UofM-Guest WiFi network.
+- Connect your phone to the UofM-IoT WiFi network.